sampath91/Sorting_Comparisons/README.md

 	b.
 For small subproblem size ( ), you must use insertion sort.

 In cmd, run “python Project.py”.
 Following results are displayed in order below:
-1. ‘Heap sort’, ‘merge sort’, ‘quick sort’ and ‘quicksort with median of three and insertion sort’ for unsorted input
-2. ‘Heap sort’, ‘merge sort’, ‘quicksort with median of three and insertion sort’  and ‘quick sort’  for sorted input in ascending order
+1.‘Heap sort’, ‘merge sort’, ‘quick sort’ and ‘quicksort with median of three and insertion sort’ for unsorted input 2.‘Heap sort’, ‘merge sort’, ‘quicksort with median of three and insertion sort’  and ‘quick sort’  for sorted input in ascending order
-3. ‘Heap sort’, ‘merge sort’, ‘quicksort with median of three and insertion sort’  and ‘quick sort’  for sorted input in descending order
+3.‘Heap sort’, ‘merge sort’, ‘quicksort with median of three and insertion sort’  and ‘quick sort’  for sorted input in descending order